CloudVE/galaxycloudrunner/docs/topics/add_pulsar_node.rst

 4. Once logged in, fill in the following fields:

    a.
 The target cloud you want to launch in
    b.
-Your credentials for the cloud.
+Provide or choose your credentials for the selected cloud
    c.
-Click the 'Test and use these Credentials button' to validate them.
+Click the 'Test and use these Credentials button' to validate them
    d.
 Click next

 .. image:: ../images/pulsar_select_target_cloud.png